-Testimony of Brandon Judd On Behalf of the National Border Patrol Council Before the U.S. House of Representatives Committee on Natural Resources Subcommittee on Oversight and Investigations February 15, 2018
+Statement of Brandon Judd On Behalf of the National Border Patrol Council Before the U.S. House of Representatives Committee on Natural Resources Subcommittee on Oversight and Investigations Republican Forum May 27, 2021

-Chairman Westerman, Ranking Member McEachin, and distinguished Members of the Subcommittee, I would like to thank you for inviting me to testify before you today in order to communicate the significant challenges that our nation's Border Patrol Agents are facing, specifically when patrolling on federal lands.
+Ranking Members Westerman and Gosar, and distinguished Members of the Subcommittee, I would like to thank you for inviting me to testify before you today in order to communicate the significant challenges that our nation's Border Patrol Agents are facing, specifically when patrolling on federal lands.

 My name is Brandon Judd and I currently serve as the President of the National Border Patrol Council, where I represent approximately 16,000 Border Patrol field agents and support staff.
-I have 20 years of experience as a Border Patrol Agent and a thorough understanding of the policies affecting border security.
+I have more than 23 years of experience as a Border Patrol Agent and a thorough understanding of the policies affecting border security.

-While this is my first time testifying before this Subcommittee, I know that both the Subcommittee and full Committee have been working for years to address the issues before us today and I am grateful for your continued oversight and steadfast dedication to solving these problems.
+I know that both the Subcommittee and full Committee have been working for years to address the issues before us today and I am grateful for your continued oversight and steadfast dedication to solving these problems.
 Thank you for allowing me the opportunity to describe the current state of the border and how the myriad of laws, regulations and bureaucratic policies related to federally managed and protected lands prevent Border Patrol Agents in the field from fully doing their job on a daily basis.
 Ultimately, these laws undermine our ability to effectively and efficiently secure our borders and put the lives of our agents and the public at greater risk.